marphaorg/dream100.org/index.md

 We are going to educate and mentor one hundred poor talents of Nepal to complete their higher education.
 More details coming soon.

-If you want to know more or be the part of the Dream100, please contact us.
+If you want to know more or be part of the Dream100 project, please contact us.